Esmeraldagrcp/-Esmeralda-Garcia-From-E/FROM_E_Origin_Story (1).md

-# FROM E™ — ORIGIN STORY
+# FROM E™ —  ORIGIN STORY - DALL.E

 From E™ was not invented.
 It emerged — through collision, resistance, and symbolic precision.